stackbuilders/tutorials/tutorials/functional-full-stack/purescript-bridge/tutorial.md

     bFoos :: [Foo]
   } deriving (Generic)
 ```
-Whereas if we want to get a Generic instance for my `Blah` type, in PureScript I have to do:
+Whereas if we want to get a Generic instance for my `Blah` type, in PureScript we have to do:

 ```Haskell
 data Blah = Blah